 Also of concern, bat guano can grow mold.
 One, histoplasma, can cause respiratory problems due to histoplasmosis.
 Wear a protective mask when in places where bats have resided indoors.

-Bats like to have a few options.
-During summer days they hide in your attic, behind your shutters, or in your barn.
+Beginning in the spring and into the fall, both species have “maternal roosts” consisting of females and the young-of-the-year congregating in the warm upper sections of buildings.
 Bats can get through crevices as small as ¼” wide by 1 ½” long or holes ½” by ½”.
 At night they’re mainly on the wing and hunting, but now and then they relax a bit under your porch or breezeway.
-In winter they hibernate, usually migrating to a cave, mine, or rock crevice.

 If bats are in your belfry, call a professional.
 They’ll work with you at the right times of the year to close up crevices and holes that let bats in.
 Closing up entry holes in the summer could trap baby bats inside.
 Sources for assistance in locating professionals include your state’s wildlife agency, the National Wildlife Control Operators Association, and in New York State, the NYS Wildlife Management Association.